Student Travel Policy

 Trip Participation Forms

-Each participant or the participant’s parent/guardian in the case of a minor must complete, sign and return the Student Travel Information and Release Form to the AIO prior to the trip.
+Each participant or the participant’s parent/guardian in the case of a minor must complete, sign and return the Student Travel Information and Release form to the AIO prior to the trip.
 The AIO is responsible for maintaining these records in a manner that ensures timely access to the medical information for each participant in case of an accident or health- related emergency.
-The AIO shall also complete a Student Travel Authorization form and submit copies to the respective DA (Associate Dean of Student Affairs) and university police prior to each trip.
+The AIO shall also complete a Student Travel Authorization form and submit copies to the respective Associate Dean of Student Affairs and and university police prior to each trip.

 Medical Insurance